The Lies Employers Tell Employees

 Read what the U.S. Department of Labor had to say about two cases that were very significant legal victories for California workers—cases that sent a strong message to employers nationwide: If you misclassify your employees, you will face the consequences.

 “National Consolidated Couriers Inc., based in San Leandro but with clients across the country, has agreed to a court judgment requiring it to pay $5 million in back wages and damages to more than 600 drivers it misclassified as independent contractors, having cheated them out of minimum wage and overtime pay.”

 “In another major win for workers, a federal judge ruled that drivers for Mountain View-based Stanford Yellow Taxi Cab, Inc. were also misclassified.
 The court's decision allows the department to continue with litigation forcing the company to pay nearly $3 million in back wages and damages to dozens of drivers.”

-That’s the unfortunate reality.
-Most California employees think that they have no rights because they work in an “at-will” state.
-Nothing could be further from the truth.
-Learn more about your employee rights.
 Lawyers for Employee and Consumer Rights (LFECR) is a leading California employment law firm.
-With 40+ remote attorneys, LFECR can work on behalf of clients anywhere in California.
-Fired unfairly?
-Your free consult awaits!
+With more than forty remote attorneys, LFECR is prepared to work on behalf of their clients anywhere in California.

 Fired unfairly?
 Take advantage of your free consultation.